underscoreio/essential-scala/src/pages/intro/index.md

 res5: String = HELLO WORLD!
 ~~~

-Once again, the type of this program is `String`, but in this case it evalutes to `"HELLO WORLD!"`
+Once again, the type of this program is `String`, but in this case it evaluates to `"HELLO WORLD!"`

 ## Compile-time and Run-time